michaelbarlow7/domain-android-proficiency-exercise/README.md

-This is a sample app that I made when interviewing for Domain just over a year ago.
+This is a sample app that I made when interviewing for Domain in 2017.
 I had to update a few things to get it to compile with today's toolchain but it's mostly untouched.
 It's a basic app that pulls data from an API, persists it to storage (SQLite) and displays it in a list.

 At the time I was using the experimental Jack processor to help with annotation processing and lambdas - no Kotlin unfortunately!
 I couldn't use Realm and used a now-abandoned library called Sugar for as an ORM.
 Unfortunately it had the side-effect of not creating SQL tables when using instant-run, so you'll have to either build from the command-line or turn off instant-run to run it.

+I've since uploaded it to Github as a token code sample.
+Probably needs to be updated every now and then though :).

 =========================================================